Aidenloe/AIG/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

 * This is a updated release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+This is a updated version, there are no problems with reverse dependencies found.

 ---